jb-balaji/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/mpc_demo.rst

 ACT setup
 =========

 First, please follow the ACT installation guide in :doc:`./imitation_learning_act`.
-Then, after installing and validating ACT, you need to install rclpy in act virtual environment additionally.
+Then, after installing and validating ACT, you need to install rclpy in the ACT virtual environment additionally.

    .. code-block:: bash